danielsularea/lily.work/_work/2017-05-13-ibm-american-cancer-society.md

 company: IBM

 summary: >
-  In a partnership with ACS, we design an app to help patients better understand their cancer diagnosis.
+  Building a mobile app to improve patients' understanding of their cancer, starting at the doctor's appointment.

 imgfolder: acs
 cover_img: cover.jpg